outdoorbits/little-backup-box/README.md

 - To edit the configuration file, use the **Settings** navigation link.
 - Use the **Upload** navigation link to switch to the upload form.

-### Card backup mode
+### Source backup mode

 1. Boot the Raspberry Pi.
 2. Plug in a backup storage device.
-3. Insert a storage card into a card reader and plug it into the Raspberry Pi.
+3. Plug the storage source device into the Raspberry Pi.
 4. Wait till the Raspberry Pi shuts down.

-**Note:** To differentiate between different storage cards, the backup script creates a datetime-based *.id* file in the root of each storage card.
+**Note:** To differentiate between different storage sources, the backup script creates a datetime-based *.id* file in the root of each source.
 The name of the *.id* file is also used as the destination backup folder on the storage device.

 ### Camera backup mode